To submit an article online, and to check the status of your submission, you need to have an account with LIBER Quarterly

 3. Special elements of the paper

-Figures should be numbered consecutively, provided with a caption above the figure, and placed close below the first quotation of the figure in the main text.
+Figures should be numbered consecutively, provided with a caption above the figure.
+The main text should contain at least one reference to each figure.
 Pay attention to the readability of all text inside the figures.
 The LIBER logo is shown in Figure 1 as an example.

 Figure 1: LIBER logo

 Also the tables must be numbered consecutively and be provided with a caption.
+The main text should contain at least one reference to each table.
 Avoid inserting tables that are too long.
 If necessary, you can move them to an appendix, or add separate data files to be attached to the article.
 Remember that a graph (which can be produced from a table with, e.g., MS Excel) gives a much better visual presentation of numerical data than a table.
 As an example, Table 1 gives an overview of the publications in volume 21 of LIBER Quarterly.

 Table 1: Contributions to LIBER Quarterly in volume 21